imarranz/data-science-workflow-management/README.md

 ### Notebooks

 Since 2016 I usually use Jupyter Notebooks, before I used Rstudio (a wonderful IDE for R) but I work more efficiently with Notebooks.
 I organize my work with Notebooks.
+Some awesome tips about organization:

   * [Organise your Jupyter Notebook](https://towardsdatascience.com/organise-your-jupyter-notebook-with-these-tips-d164d5dcd51f)
   * [8 Guidelines to Create Professional Data Science Notebooks](https://towardsdatascience.com/8-guidelines-to-create-professional-data-science-notebooks-97572894b2e5)